ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 Note that each student is assigned a student number, i.e. X and you should work as the student <X> user on the control node if not explicitly told differently.

-## Step 1.5 - Examining automation execution environments
+### 1.1.6.
+Examining automation execution environments

 Next, proceed to check that Ansible Automation Platform has been configured correctly.